KorzhCom/EasyData/README.md

                     .Attribute(c => c.Address)
                         .SetShowOnView(false);

-                //Chaning the caption and the description of the Country property entity
+                //chaning the caption and the description of the Customer.Country entity
                     .Attribute(c => c.Country)
                         .SetDisplayName("Country name")
                         .SetDescription("Country where the client lives");

-                //Setting the display format for the Order.OrderDate model.Entity<Order>()
+                //setting the display format of the Order.OrderDate model.Entity<Order>()
                     .Attribute(o => o.OrderDate)
                         .SetDisplayFormat("{0:yyyy-MM-dd}");